 Recently, the U.S. Department of Education announced actions to help incarcerated individuals access educational programs as part of the broader efforts to support reentry and empower formerly incarcerated people.
 This was passed under the Trump-Pence administration and implemented under the Biden-Harris administration.

-This expansion lets all schools participate in the Pell Program, widening access to funds for higher education nationwide.
+This expansion lets all schools, not just the few schools allowed in the previous Second Chance Pell pilot program, participate in the Pell Program, widening access to funds for higher education for incarcerated learners nationwide.

-One of the biggest criticisms of the current justice system is the likelihood of recidivism.
+One of the biggest criticisms of the outcomes of the justice system is the high rate of recidivism.
 A recent study shows that up to 76.6% of released prisoners are rearrested within five years, based on the state, population, and other factors (Bureau of Justice Statistics, 2021).
 Without the skills and knowledge required to hold a job and make a living, many formerly incarcerated people end up reoffending or living on the streets.

 Education has been proven to be an effective way to combat recidivism.
 The Northwestern Prison Education program reports a “43% reduction in recidivism rates for those prisoners who participate in prison education programs.”
 By gaining skills relevant to today’s workforce, incarcerated people are more likely to have a successful re-entry to society.

-Nucleos can help departments of corrections access Pell Grants.
-The Nucleos Learning Platform gives its learners access to various educational and vocational training opportunities, including universities with access to the Second Chance Pell Grant Program.
-The program's reintroduction, announced in April 2022, is set to be available again in July 2023.
+Nucleos can help Departments of Corrections access Pell Grants.
+The Nucleos Learning Platform gives its learners access to various educational and vocational training opportunities, including associate and bachelor's degree programs, as well as supporting learning management systems and services for in-person college programs..
+The Pell grant program's reintroduction for incarcerated learners, announced in April 2022, is set to be available again in July 2023.

 The reintroduction of Pell Grants for incarcerated individuals is an investment in the future.
 It is an opportunity to break cycles of recidivism, reduce crime and homelessness, and empower individuals to succeed after incarceration.
 By providing access to education for individuals who are incarcerated, a safer, smarter, and more productive society can be built.